percona/pmm/docs/setting-up/server/index.md

     **Architecture**

     Your CPU must support the [`SSE4.2`](https://wikipedia.org/wiki/SSE4#SSE4.2) instruction set, a requirement of ClickHouse, a third-party column-oriented database used by Query Analytics.
 If your CPU is lacking this instruction set you won't be able to use Query Analytics.
+Additionally, since PMM 2.38.0, your CPU and any virtualization layer in use must support x86-64-v2 or your container may not start.

 1. Configure your [network](network.md).